 Philip Jenkins, “The Next Christendom: The Coming of Global Christianity,” Religious Educator 8, no. 3 (2007): 113–125.

-Philip Jenkins (email@example.com) was the distinguished professor of history and religious studies at Pennsylvania State University when this was written.
+Philip Jenkins (firstname.lastname@example.org) was the distinguished professor of history and religious studies at Pennsylvania State University when this was written.
 His book, The Next Christendom: The Coming of Global Christianity, won the 2003 Christianity Today Book Award, the Gold Medallion Book Award, and the Theologos Book Award for the best academic book.
-His remarks below are adapted from his speech at BYU on October 19, 2006.

 I would like to begin with an example of not just a prophecy but a prophecy that is empirically verifiable.
 This seventeenth-century prophecy came from a Roman Catholic Saint by the name of St. Vincent De Paul, who, back in the year 1640, was looking at the violent world around him.
 It was a world in which Catholics were killing Protestants, Protestants were killing Catholics, and Christians were killing Jews.
 He observed that Jesus said that His Church would last until the end of time, but He never once mentioned the word Europe.
 The Church of the future will be the church of South America, the church of Africa, the church of China and Japan.
 And I suggest that this is perhaps as close as we can get to an empirically verifiable prophecy.
 We may disagree with the influence of Christianity in Japan, though Japan has produced some very fine Christian writers, but otherwise Christianity is moving decisively to the Global South, to those three parts of the world.